- API & Integration

 So: what have we done in the last couple of weeks?
 A lot!
 Without further ado, I’ll summarize some of new SparkPost highlights of the past month:

-- We got the pricing right: Check out what we’re doing with SparkPost’s pricing and how we can offer 100,000 free emails per month!
+- We got the pricing right: Check out what we’re doing with SparkPost’s pricing

 - Test Mode: The ability to test your integration before moving it to production, without the fear of sending to real live customers!
 We’ve also heard requests to support test-only API keys and webhooks—it’s definitely on our radar.
 Learn more about SparkPost’s new test mode.